sara-nl/clouddocs/bootcamp-20170615/extraDetachWork.markdown

 - wait a few seconds and observe the output, as expected
 - detach from the screen session by typing `control-a`, then `d`
-- the view is restored to the situarion before you started `screen` and line says something similar to
+- the view is restored to the situation before you started `screen` and line says something similar to:

 ```
 [detached from 14691.pts-0.145]
 ```

-- wait several seconds and reconnect: use the `-r` flag
+- wait several seconds and reconnect using the `-r` flag:

 ```
 screen -r